rickragv/Satellite-Image-Segmentation/README.md

 - Data augmentation like shift , rotate, contrast & brightness.

 ### Training:
-For training we have used UNET architecture with FPN backbone and used transfered weights from imageNet(https://github.com/qubvel/segmentation_models). below are some samples and performance metrics
+For training we have used UNET architecture with efficientNet backbone and used transfered weights from imageNet(https://github.com/qubvel/segmentation_models). below are some samples and performance metrics

 ## Performance Metrics: